This is the first in a 3-part series on how to make an income using Patreon. In this post, I’ll be covering how to make money on Patreon.

 - It empowers the consumer by cutting out the middleman.
 This gives you more control as a creator but also means it only works if you are successfully providing value for your followers….which should be the whole point in the first place anyway

 Another great feature of Patreon is it is no obligation.
 Patreon’s can cancel at any time and are completely in control of the price they set as supporters.
 Make sure you make this clear to your supporters as it takes the pressure off signing up.

-At core of Patreon is value.
+At the core of Patreon is value.
 Ask yourself ‘am I providing my follower’s value?‘ If the answer is yes then making money with Patreon should be possible for you.

 Spend some time on the wording you put on your Patreon page and be completely honest.
 Explain exactly what you are hoping to get, how much time you put into doing what you do and what Patreon money will pay for.
 If the goal is that it will be a salary for you then say this – explain that you want to work on this full time.

-Use the features
+Use all the features

 The goal-setting also helps to demonstrate what you are hoping to achieve and gives a target for followers to help you achieve.

 Don’t skip the video

 I want to put special emphasis on the video feature on Patreon.
 It sits right at the top of your page, the first thing someone will see.
 When I made a Patreon video my rate of sign-ups increased.
 Why?
 Because a video is the most personal direct way of reaching your audience.
-I introduce myself, my work and explain up front why I hope they will be my Patreon.
+I introduce myself, and my work and explain up-front why I hope they will be my Patreon.